What’s new in Maths Matters Resources?

 Duffy has been busy creating more Australian animals for you.
 He has added a dingo, a goanna, an echidna, a hopping kangaroo and a wombat.
 Of course you can use these graphics in your literature or social sciences lessons too.
 But they are also a wonderful starting point for collecting many mathematical facts.
 How long do they live?
 How much do they eat?
 What is the average mass?
 Height?
 Length?
 Which parts of Australia do they live in?
 What might this look like as an area percentage?
 How many types of animals and birds like this are there?
 What is the estimated population size?
 What is the oldest one recorded?
 What is the largest one recorded?

 For example, did you know that dingoes came from South East Asia?
 They are a subspecies of grey wolf and arrived in Australia about 5000 years ago, brought by Indonesian sea travellers.
 The average size is between 13 – 24 kg.
 And a dingo can turn its head almost 180 degrees, while we humans can only turn about 45 – 70 degrees.
-They live in packs of up to 12 dogs.
+They live in packs of up to 12 dingoes.
 They can live for up to 15 – 20 years in captivity but only about 5 – 10 years in the wild.
 In the 1940s a huge dingo fence was built to keep dingoes away from farmland.
 It was 8614 km long but has now been shortened to 5614 km.
 And it costs about $10 000 000 each year in upkeep.
+And did you know that dingoes are not acrually dogs, even though they look very similar?
+Scientists think they are half way between wolves and dogs., based on their latest DNA sequencing.

 MEASUREMENT – TIME ACTIVITY – Who is older (for Stage 2 students)